tj/connect-redis/Readme.md

 #### How do I handle logging out users?

-Destroy the session inside of Redis first, then destroy your Express/App session and finally you can even clear the session cookie.
+1) Destroy the session inside of Redis
+2) Destroy your Express/App session
+3) Clear session cookie
+4) Optional: Socket.io disconnect user

-Additionally, if you are using socket.io, you would disconnect the user and on the client side socket.io will automatically reconnect the client to a new session.
+If you are using socket.io, disconnect the user on the server side.
+The client side socket.io (by default) will automatically reconnect the client to a new session.

 ```
 RedisStore.destroy(req.session.id, () => {